George Pullman: Pullman Strike

-Personal life and death
+Death and burial

 On October 19, 1897, Pullman died of a heart attack in Chicago, Illinois.
 He was 66 years old.
 Pullman was buried at Graceland Cemetery in Chicago, Illinois.
 George and his wife Hattie had four children: Florence, Harriett, George Jr. and Walter Sanger Pullman.

 Burial

 Fearing that some of his former employees or other labor supporters might try to dig up his body, his family arranged for his remains to be placed in a lead-lined mahogany coffin, which was then sealed inside a block of concrete.
 At the cemetery, a large pit had been dug at the family plot.
 At its base and walls were 18 inches of reinforced concrete.
-The coffin was lowered, and covered with asphalt and tarpaper.
+The coffin was lowered, and covered with asphalt and tar paper.
 More concrete was poured on top, followed by a layer of steel rails bolted together at right angles, and another layer of concrete.
 The entire burial process took two days.
 His monument, featuring a Corinthian column flanked by curved stone benches, was designed by Solon Spencer Beman, the architect of the company town of Pullman.

-Scottish Rite
+Freemasonry

-Pullman was initiated to the Scottish Rite Freemasonry in the Renovation Lodge No. 97, Albion, New York until he raised the 33rd and highest degree.
+Pullman was initiated into Freemasonry in Renovation Lodge No. 97 in Albion, New York.
+He was also member of the Ancient and Accepted Scottish Rite of Freemasonry and received the honorary 33rd degree within that body.